mbarquin/slim-dynamic-routing/readme.md

     $app->run();
 ```

-Static method *slim()* returns the Factory object, and each next call will return the same object to continue with the setup proccess.
+Static method *slim()* returns the Factory object, and each next call will return the same object to continue with the setup process.
 Methods like withGroup, withVersionGroup, withContainer and withNamespace all return the Factory object itself, allowing concatenate functions on it.
 Function getApp finally returns a new \Slim\App object.

 * **withGroup($mainGroup)**
 It sets up the main group name to be used as prefix on these calls, http://www.myserver.com/api/controller, this function returns the Factory object itself.
 If not setted, routes will use version group or nothing as routes prefix